Scholarship Application 2017-2018

 In recognition of the tremendous efforts put forth by the Wisconsin’s rural schools to provide their students with quality education in an ever-changing environment, it is with pleasure that the Wisconsin Rural Schools Alliance (WiRSA) offers an annual scholarship program.

 To qualify, participating schools must be current paid members of WiRSA.

-The scholarship will be awarded annually to five graduated high school seniors.
+The scholarship will be awarded annually to one graduating high school senior from each of the four membership regions of Wisconsin as specified in the organization’s bylaws.
+An additional at-Large scholarship will be given to the next highest scoring applicant.
 Each recipient will receive a one-time cash scholarship of $500 to be used by the student to help defray the costs of post-secondary education and related expenses.
 A written essay is required for the application that expands on the following information: